-Figure 2: Comparison of sound reflecting ceilings vs. sound absorbing ceilings; acoustic measurements in three areas of a hospital ward (reverbaeration time, sound pressure level, and speech intelligibility)

-Source: Blomkvist 2005
+Figure 2: Comparison of sound reflecting ceilings vs. sound absorbing ceilings; acoustic measurements in three areas of a hospital ward (reverbaeration time, sound pressure level, and speech intelligibility) Source: Blomkvist 2005

-- ii.
-Local government is thinking creatively about industrial noise mitigation while simultaneously interrupting waste streams. - a.
+Local government is thinking creatively about industrial noise mitigation while simultaneously interrupting waste streams.
 In Phoenix, more than 200 miles of highway have been resurfaced with concrete that utilizes pieces of old tires as sound dampening admixture, according to Doug Nintzel, spokesperson for the Arizona Department of Transportation.
-"It means millions of tires have been recycled and kept out of landfills" - b.
-In Texas, "quieter concrete" is raked with grooves that run in the same direction as traffic and results in a drop of highway noise by 5.8 decibels on average, according to Emily Black of the Texas Department of Transportation. - iii.
-Emerging materials and products are continually being developed for high acoustic performance - a.
-Scientists at the Mokpo National Maritime University in South Korea and the Korea Institute of Machinery and Materials have designed a sound resonance chamber that consists of two parallel plates of transparent acrylic plastic about 150 millimetres square and separated by 40 millimetres, rather like a section of double-glazing about the size of a paperback book
+"It means millions of tires have been recycled and kept out of landfills" (Fetterman 2018)

+Some of these strategies depend simply on different finishing methods.
+In Texas, "quieter concrete" is raked with grooves that run in the same direction as traffic and results in a drop of highway noise by 5.8 decibels on average, according to Emily Black of the Texas Department of Transportation. (ibid.)

+Emerging materials and products are continually being developed for high acoustic performance.
+One such example comes from scientists at the Mokpo National Maritime University in South Korea and the Korea Institute of Machinery and Materials.
+They have designed a sound resonance chamber in which the resonant forces oppose any compression.
+With careful design, this leads to a negative bulk modulus for a certain range of frequencies.
+Their resonance chamber is actually very simple-it consists of two parallel plates of transparent acrylic plastic about 150 millimetres square and separated by 40 millimetres, rather like a section of double-glazing about the size of a paperback book.
+In tests with a 3x4x3 "wall" of building blocks, they say their window reduces sound levels by 20-35 decibels over a sound range of 700 Hz to 2,200 Hz.
+(MIT 2013)